Clap for the Wolfman

 "Clap for the Wolfman" is a song written by Burton Cummings, Bill Wallace, and Kurt Winter performed by their band, the Guess Who.
 The song appeared on their 1974 album, Road Food.

 The song was ranked #84 on Billboard magazine's Top Hot 100 songs of 1974.

 Background

-The song is an homage to Wolfman Jack, who is featured talking in his typical on-air DJ voice several times on the recording.
+The song is an homage to Wolfman Jack, who is featured talking in his typical on-air DJ voice several times on the recording, including echoing Steve Miller's "pompatus of love" remark from his own contemporary hit The Joker.
+Wolfman Jack performed the song with the Guess Who in "The Midnight Special" and even in some live dates with the group.
+On other occasions Burton Cummings would impersonate Wolfman Jack's voice.

 Chart history

 It reached #4 in Canada and #6 on the Billboard Hot 100 in 1974.
 It also reached the top 20 in the Netherlands, Belgium and South Africa.